-For most applications, the power dissipation due to driving external loads should be low enough to ensure a safe operating condition.
+Power dissipation should not be a factor when operating under the stated 1000 ohm load condition.
 However, applications with low impedance, DC coupled loads should be analyzed to ensure that maximum allowed junction temperature is not exceeded.
 Guidelines listed below can be used to verify that the particular application will not cause the device to operate beyond it's intended operating range.

-Maximum power levels are set by the absolute maximum junction rating of 150°C. To calculate the junction temperature, the package thermal resistance value Theta ${\rm JA}$ ( $\Theta{\rm JA}$ ) is used along with the total die power dissipation.
+Maximum power levels are set by the absolute maximum junction rating of 150°C. To calculate the junction temperature, the package thermal resistance value Theta ${JA}$ ( $\Theta{JA}$ ) is used along with the total die power dissipation.